Efavirenz: Pricing information

 A one-month supply of 600 mg tablets costs approximately US$1,010 in July 2016.
 In 2007, Merck provided Efavirenz in certain developing countries and countries largely affected by HIV for about US$0.65 per day.
 Some emerging countries have opted to purchase Indian generics.

 In Thailand, a one-month supply of efavirenz + Truvada, as of June 2012, cost 2,900 baht (US$90), and there is a social program for patients who cannot afford the medication.
 As of 2018 Thailand will produce efavirenz domestically.
 Its Government Pharmaceutical Organization product costs 180 baht per bottle of thirty 600 mg tablets.
 The imported version in Thailand retails for more than 1,000 baht per bottle.
 GPO will devote 2.5 percent of its manufacturing capacity to make 42 million efavirenz pills in 2018, allowing it to serve export markets as well as domestic.
 The Philippines alone will order about 300,000 bottles of efavirenz for 51 million baht.

 In South Africa, a license has been granted to generics giant Aspen Pharmacare to manufacture, and distribute to sub-Saharan Africa, a cost-effective antiretroviral drug.

 Recreational use

 Abuse of efavirenz by crushing and smoking the tablets for supposed hallucinogenic and dissociative effects has been reported in South Africa, where it is used in a mixture known as whoonga and nyaope.
+Researcher Hamilton Morris described efavirenz as "classically psychedelic."